tranek/GASDocumentation/README.md

 <a name="concepts-ge-cooldown"></a>
 #### 4.5.15 Cooldown Gameplay Effect
-[`GameplayAbilities`](#concepts-ga) have an optional `GameplayEffect` specifically design to use as the cooldown of the abilitiy.
+[`GameplayAbilities`](#concepts-ga) have an optional `GameplayEffect` specifically designed to use as the cooldown of the ability.
 Cooldowns determine how long after activation the ability can be activated again.
 If a `GA` is still on cooldown, it cannot activate.
 This `Cooldown GE` should be a `Duration` `GameplayEffect` with no `Modifiers` and a unique `GameplayTag` per `GameplayAbility` or per ability slot (if your game has interchangeable abilities assigned to slots that share a cooldown) in the `GameplayEffect's` `GrantedTags` ("`Cooldown Tag`").
 The `GA` actually checks for the presence for the `Cooldown Tag` instead of the presence of the `Cooldown GE`.
 By default, `Cooldown GEs` are meant to be predicted and it is recommended to maintain that capability meaning do not use `ExecutionCalculations`. `MMCs` are perfectly acceptable and encouraged for complex cooldown calculations.

 When starting out, you will most likely have one unique `Cooldown GE` per `GA` that has a cooldown.
-A more advanced technique is to reuse one `Cooldown GE` for multiple `GAs` and just modify the `GameplayEffectSpec` created from the `Cooldown GE` with `GA`-specific data (the cooldown duration and the `Cooldown Tag` are defined on the `GA`). **This only works for `Instanced` abilities.**
+A more advanced technique is to reuse one `Cooldown GE` for multiple `GAs` and just modify the `GameplayEffectSpec` created from the `Cooldown GE` with the `GA`-specific data (the cooldown duration and the `Cooldown Tag` are defined on the `GA`). **This only works for `Instanced` abilities.**

 Two techniques for reusing the `Cooldown GE`: